qalearning/qakf-labs/labs06/lab6.md

 </details>
 <br/>

 2. Create a pod named `kubectl` using the `bitnami/kubectl` image.
-Give it a `command` property to `sleep infinity` like we did with busybox in the networking lab to keep it from completing.
+Give it a `command` property to `sleep infinity` like we did with the busybox pod in the networking lab to keep it from completing.

 <details><summary>show command</summary>
 <p>